scVENUS/PeekabooAV-Installer/README-postinstallation.md

 Run the installer or mimic its actions.

 ## Configure Cuckoo and VBox control
-become peekaboo user to configure cuckoo and vbox control
+become cuckoo user to configure cuckoo and vbox control

-`su - peekaboo`
+`su - cuckoo`

 vboxmanage is a wrapper script that connect either over SSH to the virtualisation host (linux) or vboxmanageAPI.py (windows)